 Our aim is for all students to increase their Maths fluency and independence as they move through the Key Stages, equipping them with key life skills.
 We believe that developing fluency in maths is essential so that children can make links between key concepts such as multiplication facts and short division, which in turn will develop their reasoning and problem solving skills.

-Teachers assess students' understanding on a daily basis, ensuring that the planning and delivery of lessons is tailored to the needs within the class.
-In addition to this, there are termly summative assessments in
+Teachers assess students' understanding on a daily basis, ensuring that the planning and delivery of lessons are tailored to the needs within the class.
+This is further supported by termly diagnostics, which help to identify key areas for development.

 Children in Years 2 and 6 will complete the national SATS papers, and Year 4 students will undertake the national multiplication tables check.